okfde/okfn.de/content/transparenz.en.md

 ### Name and function of essential decision makers

 Kristina Klein is chairwoman of the board, Gabriele C. Klug is treasurer.
-Further board members are Daniel Dietrich, Felix Reda, Lea Gimpel and Stefan Heumann.
+Further board members are Felix Reda, Lea Gimpel and Stefan Heumann.
 Henriette Litta is managing director of the association.

 ### Annual reports [DE]